Someone Needs to Stop the Amityville Franchise

 It’s About Time To Stop it

-If you are still unconvinced that this plague of bad Amityville Horror movies is a detriment on humanity, just think for a moment if the world could possibly be a better place without such an extensive proverbial film dump, overflowing with terrible movies, cluttering up the cultural library of mankind with filth.
+If you are still unconvinced that this plague of bad Amityville Horror movies is a detriment to humanity, just think for a moment if the world could possibly be a better place without such an extensive proverbial film dump, overflowing with terrible movies, cluttering up the cultural library of mankind with filth.
 You know it in your heart that the world would be better off without them.
 Now, think a little bit more.
 Did you ever consider that perhaps the Amityville evil exists in reality, in its own form beyond what was shown in the various films that make up its extensive catalog?
 Perhaps the true evil of the Amityville franchise, as I have attempted to lay out here, is not in a haunted house or its appliances that manage to escape their home turf.
 Perhaps the evil is, in fact, a plot to pollute the world with bad movies about the Amityville evil!
 What if this is just the beginning of the flood of bad movies to destroy all humanity?
-What if we are witnessing the dawn of humanity’s demise through the slow, but ceaseless pollution of human culture with terrible movies.
-The only way the evil can be stopped is to pull a Wes Craven and make a meta movie about how the true horror of the Amityville Horror is that there are so many damn movies.
+What if we are witnessing the dawn of humanity’s demise through the slow, but ceaseless pollution of human culture with terrible movies?
+The only way the evil can be stopped is to pull a Wes Craven and make a meta-movie about how the true horror of the Amityville Horror is that there are so many damn movies.
 Thus, it will complete the cycle, close the circuit, conduct the magic spell, and free us from this horrible curse.
-God speed to any filmmaker brave enough to get that close to evil and make the movie to end all movies!
+Godspeed to any filmmaker brave enough to get that close to evil and make the movie to end all movies!